parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 **Answer:**
 I think it's because the AppearanceAsset doesn't really exist.
-I had this when editing materials in a Rvt created by a IFC convertion.
+I had this when editing materials in a Rvt created by a IFC conversion.
 Could also be the material original also was created/duplicated by API and no asset was attached, or from a material library.
 Or even a (very) old Revit style material